Floorp-Projects/Floorp/devtools/client/netmonitor/README.md

 * `index.html` panel UI and launch scripts.
 * `src/connector/` wrap function call for Browser specific API.
 Current support Firefox and Chrome(experimental).

-### Run in the browser tab (experimental)

-Files used to run the Network Monitor in the browser tab

-* `bin/` files to launch test server.
-* `configs/` dev configs.
-* `launchpad.js` the entry point, equivalent to `index.html`.
-* `webpack.config.js` the webpack config file, including plenty of module alias map to shims and polyfills.
-* `package.json` declare every required packages and available commands.

-To run in the browser tab, the Network Monitor needs to get some dependencies from npm module.
-Check `package.json` to see all dependencies.
-Check `webpack.config.js` to find the module alias, and check [devtools-core](https://github.com/firefox-devtools/devtools-core) packages to dive into actual modules used by the Network Monitor and other Devtools.

 ### UI

 The Network Monitor UI is built using [React](http://searchfox.org/mozilla-central/source/devtools/docs/frontend/react.md) components (in `src/components/`).